FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 ## The Road to Snowpack 2.0

-Snowpack 1.0 was designed for a simple mission: install npm packages that can directly in the browser.
+Snowpack 1.0 was designed for a simple mission: install npm packages to run directly in the browser.
 The theory was that JavaScript packages are the only thing still ***requiring*** the use of a bundler during development.
 Remove that requirement, remove the bundler, and speed up web development for everyone.

 Guess what?
 It worked!
 Thousands of developers started using Snowpack to install their dependencies and build websites with less tooling.
 A whole new type of faster, lighter-weight development suddenly became possible.